telerik/kendo-ui-core/docs/web/grid/how-to/excel/detail-grid-export.md

 ---
-title: Detail Grid Excel Export
+title: Export Detail Grids
+page_title:  Export Detail Grids | Kendo UI Grid Widget
-description: How to export master and detail grids in Excel
+description: "Learn how to export to Excel master and detail Kendo UI Grids."
+slug: howto_exportto_excel_masterand_detail_grid
 ---

-# Detail Grid Excel Export
+# Export Detail Grids

-The following demos shows how to export the detail grids and merge their workbooks with the master grid workbook.
-They use the [excelExport](/api/javascript/ui/grid#events-excelExport) event to get the workbook of the detail grids.
+The examples below demonstrate how to export to Excel detail Kendo UI Grids and merge their workbooks with the master grid workbook.
+They use the [`excelExport`](/api/javascript/ui/grid#events-excelExport) event to get the workbook of the detail grids.
 The event is prevented to avoid saving an Excel file for every detail grid.

-For additional info check [Create Excel Documents](/framework/excel/introduction#create-excel-document).
+For additional information about how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).

-#### Example - detail grid Excel export (all pages and details)
+###### Example - detail Grid export to Excel (all pages and details)

 ```html
 <div id="grid"></div>